-A S1G AP with do11ShortBeacon set to true shall send a Short Beacon frame at intervals given by the dot11ShortBeaconPeriod with the following exception: a Beacon may be sent instead of a Short Beacon in a Short Beacon Interval of a TSBTT that coincides with a TBTT.
-The timestamp of the Short Beacon is set to the 4 LSBs of the TSF timer at the time that the data symbol containing the first bit of the timestamp is transmitted.
-Note that an AP that has do11ShortBeacon set to true may use the procedures of clause 10.1.3.2 when transmitting a Short Beacon.In a TBTT (that coincides with a TSBTT), where a Short Beacon is sent instead of a Beacon, the Short Beacon shall include a Short Beacon compatibility element and may include other elements that would have been included in a Beacon sent at a TBTT.
+A S1G AP with do11ShortBeacon set to true shall schedule a Short Beacon frame at intervals given by the dot11ShortBeaconPeriod with the following exception: a Beacon may be scheduled instead of a Short Beacon in a Short Beacon Interval of a TSBTT that coincides with a TBTT.
+The Timestamp field of the Short Beacon is set to the 4 LSBs of the TSF timer at the time that the data symbol containing the first bit of the timestamp is transmitted.
+Note that an AP that has do11ShortBeacon set to true may use the procedures of clause 10.1.3.2 when transmitting a Short Beacon.

+A Short Beacon frame scheduled at TSBTT that is not a TBTT may include the elements shown in Table 8-24a (Short Beacon Optional elements).
+A Short Beacon scheduled at TBTT may include all the elements shown in Table 8-24 (Beacon Frame Body) plus the Short Beacon compatibility element and the Short Beacon Interval element.
 An STA can reconstruct the 8 octet TSF at the AP by concatenating the 4 octet TSF completion field in the Short Beacon compatibility element with the Timestamp field in the Short Beacon.